-In order to have a Community Learning Opportunity for Academic Credit, you must fill out the Community Learning Opportunity for Academic Credit Registration Form.
+In order to have a Community Learning Opportunity for Academic Credit, you must fill out the 19-20 Course (short form) Add Service Learning Designation in Curriculog.
 If you would like to have the Service-Learning Attribute attached to your course, you must meet the following deadlines: September 1st (for spring courses), February 1st (for fall classes).
 Registration for courses without the Service-Learning Attribute will be reviewed on a rolling basis, but please keep in mind the community partner approval process can take time.
 We suggest that you submit your proposal as soon as possible.

 My course was approved for CO14 designation.
 Do I still have to register?

 Yes.
-You will need to fill out the Community Learning Opportunity for Academic Credit Registration Form if you have been approved for CO14 by way of having a service-learning component.
+You will need to fill out the 19-20 Course (short form) Add Service Learning Designation in Curriculog if you have been approved for CO14 by way of having a service-learning component.
 The CO14 and Community Learning Opportunity for Academic Credit registration are separate processes.

 What is the process to approve community partners?

 To ensure partnerships are a good fit and low-risk for students, a site visit will be conducted.
 Once the site visit is complete, we ask the organization to sign the Community Partner Agreement.
 OSLCE staff will conduct the site visit and obtain the proper signatures needed for the Community Partner Agreement.
 If you would like to approve your community partners on your own, please contact Abbey Grimmer to learn more about this process.